-Why analyse this metric?
-Well, simply put, it will show you how many subscribers who opened your email for one reason or another, clicked on your links.
+Why analyze this metric?
+Well, simply put, it will show you how many subscribers who opened your email, for one reason or another, clicked on your links.
 It could be because they were interested in your message (a great way to measure the effectiveness of your content) and found it very relevant, or maybe your CTA was designed and positioned so well that it attracted your reader’s attention.
-While working on your email campaign optimisation plan, make sure you keep this metric in mind.
+While working on your email campaign optimization plan, make sure you keep this metric in mind.
 You want your readers to continue their digital journeys – and that is clicking on your links – after they open your email.
-What we want to avoid is the abandoned email opens.
+What we want to avoid is abandoned email opens.

 NEGATIVE EMAIL ENGAGEMENT: UNSUBSCRIBES AND UNSUBSCRIBE RATE

 To be able to improve your email marketing, you also need to understand what your subscribers do not like – and ultimately, why they don’t like it.
-Thus, negative email engagement such as unsubscribes and unsubscribe rate are as significant as your positive engagement email metrics.
+Thus, negative email engagement, such as unsubscribes and unsubscribe rates, are as significant as your positive engagement email metrics.